RocketLeagueMapmaking/RL-docs/docs/essential/03_installing.md

 ## Things to Change

-If you used one of the All-in-One packages, you may skip ahead to [the start an UDK project](05_project_setup.html#starting-a-new-project).
+If you used one of the All-in-One packages, you may skip ahead to [and start a UDK project](05_project_setup.html#starting-a-new-project).
 If you are manually setting up UDK, or just want to see what is happening behind the scenes with those packages, please continue.

 :::danger Manual installation
 If you are going to install UDK manually: don’t launch it, because we have some things to change.